Stir of Echoes: The Homecoming: Plot

-Ted Cogan (Rob Lowe) is a United States National Guard captain commanding a National Guard unit in Iraq.
-When a van pulls into his checkpoint, he orders it to stop, but it does not.
+Ted Cogan is a United States National Guard captain commanding a National Guard unit in Iraq.
+When a van pulls into his checkpoint, he orders it to stop, to no avail.
 He orders his men to fire a warning shot, but they shoot up the van instead.

-A few booms and crackles later, an Iraqi girl comes out of the van, then the whole thing catches fire, and Ted finds that they have just killed an innocent family.
-Ted tries to save the girl, but the vehicle explodes and Ted's unit is attacked, leaving Ted in a coma.
+An Iraqi girl eventually comes out of the van, which catches fire.
+Ted later finds that they have killed an innocent family.
+Ted tries to save the girl, but the vehicle explodes and his unit is attacked, leaving him in a coma.

-Two weeks later, Ted wakes up and gets to return home to his wife Molly (Marnie McPhail) and teenage son Max (Ben Lewis) in Chicago, but he is suffering from post-traumatic stress disorder complicated by the extreme guilt he feels about the Iraqi family's deaths.
-Little does Ted know that the terror has only just begun.
-He starts having visions of a burned man who wants him to right a wrong.
+Two weeks later, Ted wakes up and returns home to his wife Molly and teenage son Max in Chicago.
+However, he is suffering from post-traumatic stress disorder complicated by the guilt he feels about the Iraqi family's deaths.
+Ted eventually starts having visions of a burned man who wants him to right a wrong.

-As Ted begins to lose his grip on both his sanity and his family, he seeks medical support for his post-traumatic stress disorder, but his financial situation does not allow him to pay for a treatment, and the government denies him.
-Ted enlists the aid of an equally unhinged psychic named Jake Witzky (Zachary Bennett) to help him understand his terrifying and relentless dreams.
+As Ted begins to lose his grip on both his sanity and his family, he seeks medical support for his disorder, but his financial situation does not allow him to pay for a treatment, and the government denies him.
+Ted enlists the aid of Jake Witzky, an equally unhinged psychic, to help him understand his dreams.
 Jake encourages Ted to figure out what the burned man wants.

-Max's girlfriend Sammi (Tatiana Maslany) and their friend Luke (Shawn Roberts) get killed in a car crash that injures Max.
-This leads to a series of messages from the spirit haunting Ted, which reveals itself as the spirit of Farzan (Vik Sahay), an Arab-American college student who was beaten up and then set on fire.
-Farzan wants Ted to find his killers—whose identities shock Ted to the very core.
+Max's girlfriend Sammi and their friend Luke die in a car crash that injures Max.
+This leads to various messages from the spirit haunting Ted, which reveals itself as the spirit of Farzan, an Arab-American college student who was beaten up and then set on fire.
+Farzan wants Ted to find his killers.